 LEONARDO is co-funded with a total budget of EUR 120 million by the EuroHPC JU and the Italian Ministry of Universities and Research and is expected to be operational by the end of next year.

 As half of the total investment comes from the EuroHPC JU, half of the LEONARDO computing resources will be allocated to EuroHPC users, following open periodic and peer-reviewed calls to which all eligible European users may participate.
 Up to 20% of the EuroHPC resources will be available to industry and SMEs.

 The company Atos has been selected following a call for tender launched in November 2019.

-The computing power of LEONARDO will soon be complemented by two additional EuroHPC pre-exascale supercomputers located at the following supercomputing centres:
+The computing power of LEONARDO will soon be complemented, once all the procurement processes are completed, by two additional EuroHPC pre-exascale supercomputers located at the following supercomputing centres:

 and five EuroHPC petascale supercomputers to be built in the following supercomputing centres:

 - IT4Innovations National Supercomputing Centre, Czech Republic